GrandpaBond/pxt-heading/README.md

 actually achieved will differ between moving forwards and spinning on the spot.

-Also, on slower power settings, some buggies may complicate matters by automatically giving an initial high-power "kick", just to get the motor going!
+Also, on slower power settings, some buggies may complicate matters by automatically giving an initial high-power "kick", just to get the motors going!
 ### ~

 # Background Information
+This section delves a bit deeper into the physics and maths underpinning this extension.

 ## Earth's Magnetic Field
 A simplified view is that the Earth's magnetic field loops round from the magnetic South pole towards the magnetic North